idaholab/virtual_test_bed/doc/content/msr/msfr/thermo_model.md

 #### Problem

 The `Problem` block is used here to tell MOOSE that a finite element solve is not required, since a MOOSE-wrapped application via `UserObject` is being used instead.
-Additionally, the `allow_initial_conditions_with_restart` argument is used to allow for reading in the temperature and pressure variables from the multiphysics restart file.
+Additionally, the `allow_initial_conditions_with_restart` argument is used to allow for reading in the temperature and pressure variables from the multiphysics restart file, while initializing other variables from the input file.

 !listing msr/msfr/thermochemistry/thermo.i block=Problem